udan-jayanith/GoHTML/FUTURE-CHANGELOG.md

 ## v0.0.0-beta.3 <- current

 ## v0.0.0
-Delete deletes the branch without connecting sibling nodes.
+Delete deletes the node without connecting sibling nodes.
 * Delete

 QuerySelector takes attribute name and regexp for the value and returns the first node that matches the regexp.